WVUHPC/Introduction-HPC/_episodes/06-modules.md

 The shell, and many other command line programs uses a set of variables to control their behavior.
 Those variables are called **Environment Variables**.
 Think about them as placeholders for information stored within the system that passes data to programs launched in the shell.

-Environment Variables control a big deal of CLI functionality.
+**Environment Variables** control CLI functionality.
 They declare where to search for executable commands, where to search for libraries, which language display messages to you, how you prompt looks.
 Beyond the shell itself, Environment Variables are use by many codes to control their own operation.

 You can see all the variables currently defined by executing: